prasannavl/icomponent/README.md

 // return item of be rendered (return value of `view`), and the dom node itself.
 // lit-html render function is exactly the same.
 // Modify other appropriately, depending what you decide to return from the view.
-RenderManager.render = render;
+IConfig.render = render;

-class App extends LiteComponent {
+class App extends IComponent {
   view() {
         return html`
         <div>Hello world!</div>